hputnam/Meth_Compare/analyses/Meth_Compare_Pipeline.md

 ```

-Raw data on Mox - from where trimming was performed.(why does this say where trimming was performed @sr320?)
+Raw data on Mox - from where trimming and alignements were performed.

 ```
 63a1cc9e23dcedd71a66dac00f36467d  /gscratch/scrubbed/sr320/froger-raw/00_fastq/Meth10_R1_001.fastq.gz